Song Binbin: Apology

-On January 12, 2014, at a meeting held at High School Attached to Beijing Normal University, which was attended by more than 20 students, more than 30 teachers, and family members of the alumni, she apologized for the actions of the Red Guards during the Cultural Revolution.

-The apology was met with mixed reactions in China: some people welcomed her words; some people said that these words came too late and are inadequate; others said that the CCP should apologize for the incidents that happened during those times.
-Major public debate on the internet in China followed the apology.
+On January 12, 2014, at a meeting held at the Normal University High School for Girls, attended by more than 20 students, more than 30 teachers, and family members of the alumni, Song apologised for the actions of the Red Guards during the Cultural Revolution.
+The apology was met with mixed reactions in China.
+Some people welcomed her words.
+Others said these words came too late and were inadequate, or that the CCP should apologise for the incidents that occurred during those times.
+Major public debate on the Internet in China ensued.

-Cui Weiping, Beijing Film Academy professor and social critic, said in a telephone interview:
+Cui Weiping, a Beijing Film Academy professor and social critic, said in a telephone interview:

 Considering her identity, this is not enough.
 She is an important figure in the Red Guards, and the demands on her should be higher than ordinary people.
 She said she had witnessed a murder.
 It's meaningless to say you witnessed a murder and then say you don't know who the killers were.

-Wang Youqin said in an interview that Song and various other Red Guards, in the past decade, have been actively denying persecution and involvement during the Cultural Revolution and mass killings during that time and believes that Song's responsibility in all the violence in the Women's Affiliated High School should be obvious, due to her position as one of the deputy directors of the school and organizer of the meetings by the school's revolutionary committee.
+Wang Youqin commented in an interview that although Song and various other Red Guards had been actively denying persecution and involvement in the Cultural Revolution and mass killings during that time, she believed Song's responsibility for all the violence at the Women's Affiliated High School should be obvious, due to her position as one of the school's deputy directors and organiser of the meetings by its revolutionary committee.

-In 2014, Bian's husband Wang Jingyao issued a statement accusing Song and others of covering up their evil deeds during the Cultural Revolution.
-He called their apologies hypocritical and he would not accept their apologies until the truth about their involvement in his wife's death was revealed to the world.
+Wang Jingyao, Bian's husband, issued a statement in 2014 accusing Song and others of covering up their deeds during the Cultural Revolution.
+He called their apologies hypocritical and said he would not accept their apologies until the truth about their involvement in his wife's death was revealed to the world.

 Death

-Song died from cancer in New York City on September 16, 2024, at the age of 77.
+Song died of cancer in New York City on September 16, 2024, at the age of 77.